Exiled rights activist accuses Bahrain of persecuting kin

 When she complained that she was physically abused during questioning about his activities and movements - charges authorities have denied - she was charged with insulting state institutions and sentenced in absentia to two months in jail on Wednesday, AlWadaei said.

-U.S. State Department spokeswoman Heather Nauert criticised Duaa AlWadaei’s sentence and urged the kingdom, where the U.S. bases its Fifth Fleet, not to prosecute free speech.
+U.S. State Department spokeswoman Heather Nauert criticized Duaa AlWadaei’s sentence and urged the kingdom, where the U.S. bases its Fifth Fleet, not to prosecute free speech.

 “We saw the report that a Bahraini criminal court sentenced her in absentia to ... two months in prison for allegedly insulting a state institution.
 Really?”